Director of Client Success, Partner, Speaker, 8+ Years Sales & Client Success Expertise

-From enhanced security to a boost in search rankings, installing an SSL certificate certainly has its benefits, but I wouldn't say that it's a no-brainer just yet.
+From enhanced security to a boost in search rankings, installing an SSL certificate certainly has its benefits and it's considered one of the most important SEO basics, but I wouldn't say that it's a no-brainer just yet.

 While we are already seeing the internet move to a more secure landscape, the number of HTTPS websites rising, and HubSpot has introduced a free standard SSL certificate with every site on their website platform, there are still very few websites using it compared to those that aren't.